 - Can landlords charge returned check fees?

-If after a check bounces and 30 days after a landlord demands proper payment, the tenant still has not remedied the check, the landlord can charge three times the amount of the check plus $25, so long as the total amount is less than $1,000.
+If after a check bounces and 30 days after a landlord demands proper payment, the tenant still has not remedied the check, the landlord can charge three times the amount of the check plus $25, so long as the total amount is less than $200 and more than $1,000.
 (R.I.P.L. § 6-42-3)

 Rhode Island Landlord-Tenant Relations